 - Post Job

 The boosted job will allow you to put ad money behind the post.
-Recruitment ads for Facebook can be run any number of days, and the minimum daily spend is $10.
+Recruitment ads for Facebook can be run for any number of days, and the minimum daily spend is $10.
 You can also target certain demographics and preview your ad that will be shown to your target audience.
 This will give you a leg up on the competition.
 You’ll want to configure your company page settings accordingly to make this as effective as possible.

 Facebook recruiting strategy